-- obtain a grade replacement form from the Admission and Records Office (Ron E. Lewis Library Building, room 341); - ensure that the previous and current courses are exactly the same; - enroll (register); - receive signature approval from the Registrar on the form and return it to the Admission and Records Office before the 12th class day for the fall and spring semesters, fourth class day for Summer I and Summer II and first class day for mini-sessions; and - complete the course.
+- obtain a grade replacement form from the Office of Admission and Records (Ron E. Lewis Library Building, room 341); - ensure that the previous and current courses are exactly the same; - enroll (register); and - receive signature approval from the Registrar on the form and return it to the Office of Admission and Records before the 12th class day for the fall and spring semesters, fourth class day for Summer I and Summer II and first class day for mini-sessions.